niravdsouza/Course-1/FinalReviewGuide.md

-Review slides, notes, book, and lab materials.
-This is a comprehensive exam over the entire semester, including Requirements lecture.
+Review slides, notes, and workshop materials.
+This is a comprehensive exam over the entire semester.
 Exam will be closed book.
 However, as a good study practice, it is suggested you prepare a one page summary of key definitions and terms in order to help you learn and practice the material.

 * Implement software engineering practices in a team project.
 * Identify practices related to software process.